 Unlike some cities, Cuthbert isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cuthbert are a mix of both white- and blue-collar jobs.
 Overall, Cuthbert is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Cuthbert who work in law enforcement and fire fighting (17.17%), maintenance occupations (14.61%), and healthcare (14.16%).

-Cuthbert is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cuthbert doesn't have a public transportation system that people use for their commute.

 The per capita income in Cuthbert in 2022 was $15,456, which is low income relative to Georgia and the nation.
 This equates to an annual income of $61,824 for a family of four.
 Cuthbert also has one of the higher rates of people living in poverty in the nation, with 34.16% of its population below the federal poverty line.